 Now, why am I giving this talk?
-I actually started mentoring formally in 2018 as part of a game audio mentoring programme, so perhaps I should have titled this talk "Learnings from 7 years of being a mentor in game audio" but 'a decade' sounded much better so I hope you forgive me!
+I actually started mentoring formally in 2018 as part of a game audio mentoring programme, so perhaps I should have titled this talk "Learnings from 7 years of being a mentor in game audio" but since 'a decade' sounded better and practically I started sharing my knowledge and doing presentations in 2014, I hope you forgive me for the (in part) inaccurate title.

 In any case, the motivations behind this talk have been the same.
-When I started asking around what was required to be given the "senior" title (and benefits), a common theme people mentioned was becoming a mentor.
+When I started asking around what was required to be given the "senior" title (and benefits), a common theme people said was becoming a mentor.
 So in some way, this was part of my selfish initial motivations for becoming one.
 Also, developing leadership skills while learning from others and having a sneak peek on management were driving motivators.

-In my own career at companies such as EA or Activision, mentors paved the way for my success.
-I became a mentor at first because I saw it as necessary for my career and that's a really valid reason to start on the path.. but as I went down the path I came to value more being able to give back to others.
+In my own career at companies such as EA, Activision (etc.) mentors paved the way for my success.
+I became a mentor at first because I saw it as necessary for my career...and that's a really valid reason to start on the path...but as I went down the path I came to value more being able to give back to others.